-Sweden has a mixed economy which has a universal welfare system which is funded by income taxes.
+Sweden has a mixed economy that has a universal welfare system that is funded by income taxes.
 This is known as the Nordic model.
 Around 90 percent of all Sweden’s companies and resources are privately owned.
 The other 10 percent is split between state ownership and producer cooperatives.

 As Sweden did not participate in WWII, it did not, unlike many other European countries, have to rebuild its nation, banking, and economic base, which has allowed the country to achieve a high standard of living amid a balance of far-reaching welfare benefits and high-tech capitalism.

 Swedish is the official language of Sweden and is spoken by most of the population.
 Sweden also has two minority languages, Saami and Finnish.
 Some Swedish Romanies also speak Romani.

 The church of Sweden is comprised of the Lutheran branch of Christianity.
 The nation’s ethnic make-up is a blend of Swedes as well as Sami and Finnish minorities.
 One of the main characteristics of Swedish culture is the people’s egalitarian philosophy.
 Swedish natives are humble people who firmly believe in equality and modesty.
 Boasting is not tolerated.
 This attitude is reflected in the way Swedish parents raise their children to avoid competition and not to believe that they are more special than any other child.